OSB Boards

 OSB sheets, unlike its alternative, are considered sustainable as they are made from strands of wood which are from small trees that come from a sustainably managed forest.

-Difference between OSB (Orient Strand Boards) and Plywood
+Difference between Oriented Strand Board and Plywood

 Plywood Vs OSB?